errorgorn/errorgorn.github.io/_posts/2022-05-07-Some-Greedy-Problems.md

 ## Some Greedy Problems

-This problem set was created back in May of 2022 for a lecture on Greedy problems.
+This problem set was for a lecture on Greedy problems I gave in NUSH.
 I went super overboard with difficulty.
 Posting here for fun.

 ### Easy Problems